mdsol/rwslib/rwslib/extras/audit_event/README.md

 ODMAdapter is a class that takes a RWSConnection, the name of the study and environment you want to process for events and an instance of your eventer class.

-the run() method starts ODMAadpter using the RWSConnection credentials to pull audits from the study, passing them to your event capturing class for reporting.
+the run() method starts ODMAdapter using the RWSConnection credentials to pull audits from the study, passing them to your event capturing class for reporting.

-    #Define a counting class
+    # Define a counting class
     class SubjectCounter(object):

         def __init__(self):